react-navigation/react-navigation.github.io/docs/navigation-options.md

 It's very common to define `navigationOptions` on a screen, but sometimes it is useful to define `navigationOptions` on a navigator too.

 Imagine the following scenario:
-Your `TabNavigator` represents one of the screens in the app, and is nested within a top-level `StackNavigator`:
+Your `TabNavigator` represents one of the screens in the app, and is nested within a top-level stack navigator:

 ```
 createStackNavigator({